Andromeda is a lightweight photojournal & blog theme designed for Zola.

 Note: The +++ are necessary.

-field is the image shown on the homepage of the blog and in the heading of each page.
-It can be a remote URL or local - if local, by default this will be files stored in the static
+The header_img field is the image shown on the homepage of the blog and in the heading of each page.
+It can be a remote URL or local - if local, by default this will be files stored in the static folder, or /images in the URL.

 Galleries can be set up by using the following template in your Markdown file: